divijghose/firedrake/Firedrake-meeting-2025-10-21.md

 We currently have only 2 states: pass and fail.

-Do we want a third state for some failure which we care less?
+Do we want a third state for failures that we care less?

 ## Meeting next week